 side view of the loop.

-• Make another loop beneath the pinch, ensuring it is approximately the same size as the first loop (usually about 5 inches).
+• Make the second loop beneath the pinch, ensuring it is approximately the same size as the first loop (usually about 5 inches).

 an arrow depicting the direction of the loop coming from the bottom up.